getsentry/sentry-docs/src/collections/_documentation/platforms/android/migrate.md

 ### Multi-Dex support

-If you are using multi-dex and our SDK we would recommend you to update your multi dex configuration
+If you're using Multi-Dex and our SDK, we would recommend updating your Multi-Dex configuration:

 ```groovy
 release {